Frances Metcalfe first learnt to read music at the age of four. She is now a retired peripatetic music teacher specialising in the violin.

 There is something charming about lakes, the reflections we can see in them adding to the sense of mystery and magic of what might lie below the surface.
-Is it any wonder that composers have also been compelled to write about these watery wonders, whether it's a relaxing afternoon by the lakeside or the bewitching draw of the lapping sound and to explore the unknown beyond the horizon where the natural and perhaps the unnatural meet?
+Is it any wonder that composers have been compelled to write about these watery wonders, whether it's a relaxing afternoon by the lakeside or the bewitching draw of the lapping sound?
+With this music, you can explore the unknown beyond the horizon where the natural and perhaps the unnatural meet.

 Using the pentatonic tone scale for his short atmospheric piano work, Vaughan Williams envelops the listener in a gauze of misty calm and contemplation.
 You could lie in a shallow boat and slowly drift away from the shore into the distance.
 The sustaining pedal melts the notes into one another, feathering the sound transported on a barely perceptible breeze.

 Lyadov described The Enchanted Lake as 'the shift in colours, 'chiaroscur', the malleable silence and seeming immobility'.1

 The waves, depicted by the oscillating strings, are gentle.
 Occasional swells and magical forays into the centre of the lake take place by way of arpeggiated harps and flutes but Lyadov's wonderful orchestration is kept submerged, never fully.
 Shadowed lush themes subtly rise and fall away and all we are left with is water lapping on the shore.

 The first of Tchaikovsky's famous ballets, the tragic tale of Odette, is Swan Lake.

 The evil sorcerer, Baron von Rothbart, has tried to kill Odette, but protected by the crown given to her by her grandfather, she is transformed by day into a swan, regaining her human form by night.
 Only sworn undying love and marriage can release her from this curse.